 - 3 Tbsp soy sauce

-- 1 cup chicken stock
+- 1 1/2 cups chicken stock

 - *Jasmine rice for serving

-Toss chicken with cornstarch to coat and add to wok.
+Toss the chicken with cornstarch to coat and add to wok.
 Cook for about 5 minutes until almost cooked through, stirring frequently.

-Add chile, chile paste, sherry, fish sauce, brown sugar and soy sauce.
+Add chile, chile paste, sherry, fish sauce, brown sugar, and soy sauce.
 Stir and cook until slightly reduced, about 2 minutes.

 Add chicken stock and cook an additional 3 minutes or until sauce thickens slightly.

-Serve over jasmine rice if desired.
+Stir in the basil.
+Serve immedidately over jasmine rice if desired.